Remarks on degenerations of hyper-K\"ahler manifolds: Reduced dlt pairs

 \section{Reduced dlt pairs}

 The purpose of this section is to show that for many aspects reduced dlt pairs behave like snc.
 Most of the results are well known to the experts (cf. \cite{dkx}).

-A lc pair $(X, D)$ is called dlt if for every divisor $E$ over $(X, D)$ with discrepancy $-1$, the pair $(X,D)$ is snc at the generic point of $center_X(E)$.
+\begin{definition} A log canonical (lc) pair $(X, D)$ is called dlt if for every divisor $E$ over $(X, D)$ with discrepancy $-1$, the pair $(X,D)$ is snc at the generic point of $center_X(E)$. \end{definition}

 Given a reduced dlt pair $(X, D)$ (i.e. the divisors appearing in $D= \sum_I D_i$ have coefficient $1$) a stratum of $(X, D)$ is an irreducible component of $D_J:=\cap_J D_i$, for some $J \subset I$.
 By \cite[4.16]{kk-singbook}, \cite{fujino} the strata of $(X, D)$ have the expected codimension (i.e. the strata of codimension $k$ in $X$ are the irreducible components of the intersection of $k$ components of $D$) and are precisely the log--canonical centers of $(X, D)$.
-In particular, $(X, D)$ is snc at the generic point of every strata and every stratum of codimension $k$ is contained in exactly $k+1$ strata of codimension $k-1$.
-As noticed in \cite[(8)]{dkx}, this is observation is enough to specify the glueing maps needed to define a dual complex.
-Hence, the dual complex of a dlt pair can be defined just as in the snc case and it satisfies
+In particular, $(X, D)$ is snc at the generic point of every stratum and every stratum of codimension $k$ is contained in exactly $k+1$ strata of codimension $k-1$.
+As noticed in \cite[(8)]{dkx}, this observation is enough to specify the glueing maps needed to define a dual complex.
+In other words, the dual complex of a dlt pair can be defined just as in the snc case and it satisfies

 where $(X,D)^{snc}$ is the largest open subset of $X$ where the pair $(X, D)$ is snc.
 In Proposition \ref{resolution} we show another instance of the fact that ``dlt is almost snc'', namely that given a reduced dlt pair $(X, D)$ we can use the Mayer--Vietoris sequence \cite{griffiths-schmid} to compute the cohomology of $D$.
-We will apply this in Section \ref{typeII} to a minimal dlt degeneration $\calX/D$ of $K$--trivial varieties, since the pair $(\calX,X_0)$ is dlt.
+This was applied in Section \ref{typeII} to a minimal dlt degeneration $\calX/D$ of $K$--trivial varieties, since the pair $(\calX,X_0)$ is dlt.